 Was there anything different in his preparation?

-Rumors swirled, none of which a Patriot official could confirm.
-A player had accidentally run into Brady during Wednesday’s workout.
+He added, helpfully, "I mean, since I've been here, there's been days when I've taken a lot of reps and there's been days when I haven't taken any.
+I just do what's asked of me."
+Rumors swirled, none of which a Patriots official could confirm.
+A player had accidentally run into Brady during Wednesday's workout.
 No, it had happened on a handoff.
-It was cut.
-No, it was dislocated.

-The assumption is that Brady of course will play — he is presumably spending every waking moment in treatment, using all of the methods, holistic and otherwise, that he can avail himself of between the conventional care of the Patriots medical staff and his eastern-medicine body coach Alex Guerrero.
+The assumption is that Brady, of course, will play — he is presumably spending every waking moment in treatment, using all of the methods, holistic and otherwise, that he can avail himself of between the conventional care of the Patriots medical staff and his eastern-medicine body coach Alex Guerrero.
 But good luck getting any details.
-Was he using cryptherapy?
+Was he using cryotherapy?
 Chanting?

 Could he shed any light on how Brady had hurt himself?